junxit/us-congress-bills-110/metadata.md

 - 2007-04-16 — Placed on the Union Calendar, Calendar No. 50.
 - 2007-04-16 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 110-85.
 - 2007-04-16 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 110-85.
+- 2007-04-23 — Rules Committee Resolution H. Res.
+327 Reported to House.
+Rule provides for consideration of H.R.
+362 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+It shall be in order to consider as an orginal bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on Science and Technology.
+- 2007-04-24 — Amendment (A001) offered by Mr. Gordon. (consideration: CR H3819-3820; text: CR H3819)
+- 2007-04-24 — Amendment (A002) offered by Mr. Gordon. (consideration: CR H3820-3821; text: CR H3820)
+- 2007-04-24 — Amendment agreed to Committee of the Whole
+- 2007-04-24 — Amendment agreed to Committee of the Whole
+- 2007-04-24 — Amendment agreed to by House: On agreeing to the Science and Technology amendment (A003) Agreed to by voice vote.
+- 2007-04-24 — Amendment reported by the House Committee on Science and Technology. (consideration: CR H4012-4013; text: CR H4012)
+- 2007-04-24 — Considered under the provisions of rule H. Res.
+327. (consideration: CR H3806-3823, H4012-4013)
+- 2007-04-24 — DEBATE - Pursuant to the provisions of H. Res.
+327, the Committee of the Whole proceeded with 10 minutes of debate on the Gordon amendment numbered 2.
+- 2007-04-24 — DEBATE - Pursuant to the provisions of H. Res.
+327, the Committee of the Whole proceeded with 10 minutes of debate on the Gordon amendment.
+- 2007-04-24 — DEBATE - The House proceeded with 10 minutes of debate on the Hoekstra motion to recommit with instructions pending reservation of a point of order.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to amend the curricula section.
+Subsequently, the reservation was removed.
+- 2007-04-24 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+362.
+- 2007-04-24 — House amendment agreed to: On agreeing to the Gordon amendment (A001) Agreed to by voice vote.
+- 2007-04-24 — House amendment agreed to: On agreeing to the Gordon amendment (A002) Agreed to by voice vote.
+- 2007-04-24 — House amendment agreed to: On agreeing to the Science and Technology amendment (A003) Agreed to by voice vote.
+- 2007-04-24 — House amendment offered
+- 2007-04-24 — House amendment offered
+- 2007-04-24 — House amendment offered
+- 2007-04-24 — House amendment offered/reported by : Amendment (A001) offered by Mr. Gordon.(consideration: CR H3819-3820; text: CR H3819)
+- 2007-04-24 — House amendment offered/reported by : Amendment (A002) offered by Mr. Gordon.(consideration: CR H3820-3821; text: CR H3820)
+- 2007-04-24 — House amendment offered/reported by : Amendment reported by the House Committee on Science and Technology.(consideration: CR H4012-4013; text: CR H4012)
+- 2007-04-24 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+327 and Rule XVIII.
+- 2007-04-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-24 — Mr. Hoekstra moved to recommit with instructions to Science and Technology.
+- 2007-04-24 — On agreeing to the Gordon amendment (A001) Agreed to by voice vote.
+- 2007-04-24 — On agreeing to the Gordon amendment (A002) Agreed to by voice vote.
+- 2007-04-24 — On agreeing to the Science and Technology amendment (A003) Agreed to by voice vote.
+- 2007-04-24 — On motion to recommit with instructions Agreed to by the Yeas and Nays: 408 - 4 (Roll no. 253). (consideration: CR H3821; text: CR H3821)
+- 2007-04-24 — On passage Passed by the Yeas and Nays: 389 - 22 (Roll no. 254).
+- 2007-04-24 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 389 - 22 (Roll no. 254).
+- 2007-04-24 — Rule H. Res.
+327 passed House.
+- 2007-04-24 — Rule provides for consideration of H.R.
+362 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+It shall be in order to consider as an orginal bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on Science and Technology.
+- 2007-04-24 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+362.
+- 2007-04-24 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union. (text: CR H3815-3819)
+- 2007-04-24 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+362.
+- 2007-04-24 — The Speaker designated the Honorable John T. Salazar to act as Chairman of the Committee.
+- 2007-04-24 — The previous question on the motion was ordered pursuant to the rule. (consideration: CR H3822)
+- 2007-04-24 — The previous question was ordered pursuant to the rule. (consideration: CR H3821)